There's never been a better time to visit Japan. Plan your trip today!

 Need help planning your next trip to Japan?
 Commission a custom Japan itinerary!

-When is Sapporo Snow Festival?
+When is the Sapporo Snow Festival in 2025?

 What to Do at Sapporo Snow Festival